Published 16-Aug-2024

 And so it goes with earthquake precursors.
 As much as I would like to believe that there are natural precursors that signal an earthquake is forthcoming, the evidence is not useful.
 The various related events shouldn’t be entirely discounted, but it’s not a simple linear association or a reliable association.

 Japanese mythology has several animal-related stories about earthquakes including one that says finding the oarfish means an earthquake is coming.
-So, the finding of this latest specimen included mention of the oarfish as a “harbinger of doom” or “doomsday” fish in almost all the news headlines.
+So, the finding of specimens now almost always includes mention of the oarfish as a “harbinger of doom” or “doomsday” fish in news headlines.
 This is unfortunate and very annoying because there is actually no validity to this claim.
 In 2019, a statistical study of Japanese accounts showed the evidence for the correlation is not there.
 It also doesn’t make much sense.
 The scientifical reasoning is that electromagnetic effects from a stress buildup prior to an earthquake will stun and disable the deep sea fish, which then floats to the surface and dies.
 Here are some arguments against that idea:

 - There is no indication that EMF fields are released during offshore earthquakes.
 It may happen in some instances but this has no connection to land-based fault movement.
 If this did happen, there would likely be other indicators, including recorded and dated observations, and other animal reactions.